funkylarma/adamchamberlin.info/src/pages/contact.md

 ---
-title: 'Contact'
+title: Contact
-kicker: 'Time to get social'
+kicker: Time to get social
+description: This is the typical contact page, but instead of a contact form you can pick the platform to contact me on.
-permalink: '/contact/'
+permalink: /contact/
 ---

 Over the years I have had various contact forms and social networking handles, all I have learnt is that they serve to generate more email or internet mental chatter.{.h3}